SHES HERE Critical Reflection

 Engaging with the Audience

-Engagement with the audience is one of the most significant aspects of product design.
+Engagement with the audience is one of the most significant aspects of creating any sort of product.
 A product is only successful if it can capture and hold the attention of its intended audience.
 In my products, I aim to create a meaningful dialogue between the product and the people who interact with it.
-To do so, I focus on both the visual and interactive elements that encourage engagement.
+To do this, I made sure to focus on the visual and sound aspects of my short.

 Social media also plays a significant role in audience engagement.
 By utilizing platforms like Instagram or Twitter, I can directly interact with my audience, responding to feedback, hosting discussions, and encouraging people to share their own experiences related to the themes of the product.
-In this way, the product becomes part of a larger conversation, creating a community around shared values and experiences.
+In this way, the product can create a community of fans who all enjoy the product.
+From there they can share their own becomes part of a larger conversation, creating a community around shared values and experiences.
 By fostering this sense of connection, I am able to enhance the product’s emotional impact and ensure that it resonates on a deeper level with the audience.

 Research and Its Influence on Product Development